 Your best defence will depend on the circumstances surrounding the charges and whether you have previously been charged with drug possession or any other drug-related offences.
 To successfully defend yourself against a charge of drug possession, you need to create reasonable doubt that you were in possession of a prohibited drug, or that you were aware of it at the time.

 If you agree to the charges made against you, it is often a good idea to plead guilty.
 Pleading guilty shows that you accept responsibility and allows you to demonstrate your remorse.
 This can help encourage the magistrate to look favourably on you and help you get a better outcome.
 If you plead guilty, you may be able to avoid conviction altogether.
-Drug possession charges are often dealt with under a Section 10, which is a finding of guilt with no conviction.
+Drug possession charges are often dealt with under a section 10 dismissal or conditional release order, which is a finding of guilt with no conviction.

 As drug possession is a summary offence, it comes with a maximum penalty of a $2,200 fine, or two years’ imprisonment.
 Other penalties you may face include: – A good behaviour bond – A community service order – A suspended sentence – An intensive correction order – Home detention